agus-marmor/agus-marmor/README.md

 <h2 align="left">Hi 👋!
-My name is Agustin and I'm a future Embedded Systems Developer from Argentina</h2>
+My name is Agustin and I'm a future Embedded Systems Developer from Argentina studying at UCF</h2>

 ###